Voter identification laws in the United States: Early history

+Crawford v.
+Marion County Election Board

 An Indiana law requiring a photo ID be shown by all voters before casting ballots went into effect on July 1, 2005.
 Civil rights groups in Indiana launched a lawsuit, Crawford v.
 Marion County Election Board, that reached the Supreme Court in 2008.
 The Court ruled that the law was constitutional, paving the way for expanded ID laws in other states.

+2011 - 2016

-In 2011, Wisconsin Governor Scott Walker (WI Act 23) and Ohio Governor John Kasich enacted similar laws.
+In 2011, Wisconsin Governor Scott Walker (WI Act 23) and Ohio Governor John Kasich enacted similar voter ID laws.
 Texas Governor Rick Perry placed a voter ID bill as an "emergency item" in 2011, allowing legislators to rush it through the process.
 Jurisdiction over Texas election procedure had been given to the Department of Justice, which was required to pre-clear the law for approval.
 The Texas law recognized government-issued photo identification and weapons permits but not college IDs, resulting in criticism that the law was unfavorable to young voters, who trend liberal, while favorable to gun owners, who trend conservative.
 Rhode Island passed a voter ID law in 2011; it is the only state with a Democratic-controlled legislature to do so.

 In South Carolina, Gov. Nikki Haley enacted a 2011 law requiring government-issued IDs at the polls, which included provisions for the issuance of free IDs.
 Haley made a one-time offer to arrange for voter ID applicants to be driven to issuing locations.
 The ID requirement was blocked by the Justice Department.

 Wisconsin's Voter ID law in 2011 provided free IDs to people who did not have them.
 But in practice, state employees at the DMV were instructed to provide the IDs for free only if people specifically asked to have their fee waived.
 The requirement to show photo ID had been declared in violation of the Wisconsin Constitution and blocked by state and federal judges, but those decisions were overturned by the Wisconsin Supreme Court and later the 7th Circuit Court of Appeals.
 Weeks later, the U.S. Supreme Court again blocked the law for 2014.
 On March 23, 2015, the U.S. Supreme Court rejected an appeal by the ACLU, effectively upholding the 7th Circuit's decision Wisconsin's voter ID law as constitutional.